djmgit/DeskUtils/README.md

 DeskUtils is an app for FreshDesk platform.
 [FreshDesk](https://freshdesk.com/) is a platform for easily handling of your customer queries and providing quick and efficient support facilities to yur customers.

 This is an utility app.
 It automatically reads out ticket content to supportmen so that they can give some rest to their eyes!.
 Also it allows supportmen to quickly search the web for anything, anytime and query 3 diffrent search engines (google, bing and duckduckgo) from within the app rather than manually openning new tabs to make the search.
+Apart from these two features it also allows you to add shortcut (links) to your important websites.
+You can add a shortcut by simply providing a title and link to any website which you need to access often.
+This provides you with quick navigation to your important websites (sites related to your work which you often require) and also you do not have to search for your those links in your long list of bookmarks.
+It helps you keep your shortcuts at one place and launch them from FreshDesk itself.
+You can also delete shortcuts.

 ### How to run the app